Twice Baked Sweet Potatoes

 1. 1/2 tsp garlic powder instead of garlic cloves

-2. 16 oz jar tomato sauce, tomato purée, or can of diced tomatoes instead of 1 lb. tomatoes (I've used sauces with grilled eggplant and even olives added to them for a satisfying twist.)
+2. 16 oz jar tomato sauce, tomato purée, or can of diced tomatoes instead of 1 lb. tomatoes (I've used sauces with grilled eggplant and even olives added to them for a twist.)

 3. Plain ol' water instead of broth.
 You'll probably need to add extra salt and pepper, though.